pkodja/StrokePredict/README.md

 ### Categorical Features Analysis
 All the categorical features are unbalanced data exactly like for **"stroke"** above.
-There more unstroked people than stroked per lable:
+There more unstroked people than stroked per lable and will lead model to predict within unstroked observations:

 Ordinal feature example: